prinnevald/project-ideas/README.md

 ## Web
 - [ ] :space_invader: Site for ACM SC
 - [ ] Optimize search mechanism for [dev.to](https://dev.to)
+- [ ] Run Forum for students on local machine

 ## OS
 - [ ] Rufus port to the Linux (Code is available, only need to rewrite it with Qt)
 - [ ] Write J2ME native emulator for Linux
+- [ ] Install Linux on local machine by creating bootable usb and readable as CD (might work, but probably won't)

 ## Hardware
 - [ ] Create an IRC server for HANS from Arduino